TMairi/LNK-Parser/README.md

 ## KNOWN ISSUES:

-* There are no in-depth parsers for network share-related data yet.
+* The BASH script does not handle unicode characters well.
-* The BASH script does not handle unicode characters well, this needs more testing.
+* There are no in-depth parsers for network share-related data.